raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 ## Connect the balloon

 Now we're going to use a 9V battery.
 We need 9 volts for the resistor to get hot enough to pop the balloon!

-1. Place the battery in the battery snap and connect its black lead into the ground rail and the red lead into the power rail on your breadboard - that's the red one adjacent to the ground rail.
+1. Place the battery in the battery snap.
+Connect its black lead into the ground rail and the red lead into the power rail on your breadboard - that's the red one adjacent to the ground rail.

     ![](images/connect-battery-snap.png)